gwu-cs-iot/collaboration/paper_review.md

 ## Submitting your review

-Your review should be submitted as a comment in the github issue (in the `collaboration` repo) for the paper you reviewed.
+Your review write-up should be submitted as a comment in the Github issue (in the `collaboration` repo) for the paper you reviewed.
-Please start your review with:
+Please start your write-up with:

 ```
 Reviewer: Gabe Parmer